po1sigala/live/01-Class-Content/07-Project-1/README.md

 ## Technical Interview Preparation

-You will be employer-competitive if you are able to solve the following algorithms and successfully complete the assessments.
+You will be employer-competitive if you are able to solve the following algorithms.

 ### Algorithms